mdvanes/polygram/BLOG.md

 The `is` and `properties` getters require a specifically set target ECMAScript version, the compilation error is:
 `error TS1056: Accessors are only available when targeting ECMAScript 5 and higher`.
-It surprises me that the default ES target is ES3, but it's no problem to use ESNext here, because we can add Babel transpilation later.
+It surprises me that the default ES target is ES3, but it's no problem to use ESNext here, because the babel-loader will transpile it back to ES5.

 In the tsconfig.json added `"target": "ESNext"` to compilerOptions, that fixes this error.